future-proof-iot/RIOT-rs/README.md

 at your option.

-RIOT-rs links with many components of [RIOT OS](https://github.com/RIOT-OS/RIOT), which is licenced under the terms of LGPLv2.1.
+~~RIOT-rs links with many components of [RIOT OS](https://github.com/RIOT-OS/RIOT), which is licenced under the terms of LGPLv2.1.~~

-Copyright (C) 2020 Freie Universität Berlin, Inria, Kaspar Schleiser
+Copyright (C) 2020-2023 Freie Universität Berlin, Inria, Kaspar Schleiser

 ## Contribution